 If you believe you don’t owe the tax to the IRS

 You need to respond to the notice and tell the IRS why you think you don’t owe the debt.
 Be prepared to provide information to support your position.
-Find your IRS reports and notices that explained the tax so you can to discuss it.
+Find any IRS examination reports or IRS notices you have that explained the tax so you can to discuss it.

-You can ask for time before the levy is enforced to gather information to dispute the tax.
+You can ask the IRS to delay enforcement of the levy to give you time to gather information to dispute the tax.
 You can also ask the IRS to help you understand why it assessed the tax.

 If you want to pay your tax debt in a different way